kechcole/Blog-App/README.md

     return render(request, 'blog_app/home.html', )
 ```
 #### 3.1 Base Templates.
-In our two templates, home and about, there are alot of redundant code.
+In our two templates, home and about, there are a lot of redundant code.
 Code repeats in multiple locations making it less efficient.
 Multiple sections such as header, title, and footer can be placed in another base template then inherited by other templates.
 So the home and about html file will extend this template and add only code that is unique to them.

 ```html
 {% load static %}